 Peel and cut up your peaches into slices.
 Remove and discard any bruises or bad spots.

 You can slice them thick or thin, it is up to you.
-Usually, when I purchase dried peaches at the grocery store, they are just cut in half and dried.
-I do mine in slices.
+Usually, when I purchase dried peaches at the grocery store, the are just .
+However, I prefer to do mine in slices.

 The thicker the slice, the longer it will take to dehydrate, but I don’t think they take a really long time either way.